kfrankc/kfrankc-site/content/writing/zhangyiming-quotes.md

 Zhang Yiming (张一鸣) is the billionaire founder of Chinese internet company ByteDance, which develops a variety of apps, including the short-form video sharing platform TikTok.
 In his early 30s, while building his first startup, Zhang was also a prolific blogger, leaving a lot of his thoughts on work ethics, life philosophy, and relationship management on Weibo.
 These snippets from the early 2010s are especially interesting to look at now, considering his success in building a valuable technology giant in the post-Baidu, post-Alibaba, and post-Tencent tech landscape.

-I found most of the quotes from this [WeChat article](https://mp.weixin.qq.com/s/BTqUYEB0N8vd2o_XBhcnUA).
-I took a select few and translated them into English.
+I have translated a select number of his quotes (logged in this [WeChat article](https://mp.weixin.qq.com/s/BTqUYEB0N8vd2o_XBhcnUA)) to make it accessible for the English audience.
 They are split into three sections: person growth, management, and business.
 The Chinese quote is presented first, followed by English translation.

 ---